 Philip G. Altbach is the Founding Director of the Center for International Higher Education in the Lynch School of Education at Boston College.
 He is the 2013 winner of the Houlihan award for distinguished contributions to international education by NAFSA and the distinguished career award from the Association for the Study of Higher Education.
 He was the 2004–2006 Distinguished Scholar Leader for the New Century Scholars initiative of the Fulbright program, and in 2010 was an Erudite Scholar of the Government of Kerala in India.
 A recent book, coedited with Jamil Salmi, is The Road to Academic Excellence: The Making of World-Class Research Universities.
 He is author of Turmoil and Transition: The International Imperative in Higher Education, Comparative Higher Education, Student Politics in America, and other books.
 He coedited the International Handbook of Higher Education.
 Other recent books are World Class Worldwide: Transforming Research Universities in Asia and Latin America, Leadership for World-Class Universities: Challenges for Developing Countries and Trends in Global Higher Education: Tracking an Academic Revolution.

 For more information visit his website.

 Laura E. Rumbley

 Laura E. Rumbley is associate director of the Center for International Higher Education, and is also Assistant Professor of the Practice within the Department of Educational Leadership and Higher Education at Boston College.
 Laura was previously deputy director of the Academic Cooperation Association (ACA), a Brussels-based think tank focused on issues of internationalization and innovation in European higher education.
 She has authored and co-authored a number of publications, including the foundational document for the 2009 UNESCO World Conference on Higher Education, Trends in Global Higher Education: Tracking an Academic Revolution.
-Laura currently serves on the editorial review board for the Journal of Studies in International Education.
-She is active in the European Association for International Education (EAIE), where she is chair of the Publications Committee and is on the board of the “Research in International Education” special interest group.
-She is also affiliated with the IREG Observatory on Academic Ranking and Excellence.
+Laura currently serves as a co-editor of the Journal of Studies in International Education.
+She is active in the European Association for International Education (EAIE), where she is chair of the Publications Committee.
 Laura received her PhD from Boston College following completion of a dissertation focused on internationalization in the universities of Spain.